Tech-at-DU/d3-tutorial/10-Areas/readme.md

 Note! `handleData()` in this example is `async`.
 That means we can `await` any promise to resolve inside this function. `d3.csv()` returns a promise.
 So we use `await` on line 2.

-Using console to see the data we get:
+Using the console to see the data we get:

 ```JS
 [